PyAbel/PyAbel/README.rst

 Introduction
 ------------

 ``PyAbel`` is a Python package that provides functions for the forward and inverse `Abel transforms <https://en.wikipedia.org/wiki/Abel_transform>`_.
 The forward Abel transform takes a slice of a cylindrically symmetric 3D object and provides the 2D projection of that object.
-The inverse abel transform takes a 2D projection and reconstructs a slice of the cylindrically symmetric 3D distribution.
+The inverse Abel transform takes a 2D projection and reconstructs a slice of the cylindrically symmetric 3D distribution.

 .. image:: https://user-images.githubusercontent.com/1107796/48970223-1b477b80-efc7-11e8-9feb-c614d6cadab6.png
    :width: 500px